marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 |invalid| legacy column referring to timestamp status ('1' = 'Not recoverable', '2'= 'Fix is hard', '3'='Fix is hard but timestamp likely close')
 |image_was_deleted| dummy flag for consistency with newer data -- is always ''
 |image_no_upload| dummy flag for consistency with newer data -- is always ''
+|action_taken| dummy col for consistency with newer data -- is always ''
+|action_taken_reason| dummy col for consistency with newer data -- is always ''